PeterCappello/PositiveIntegerToTreeBijection/README.md

 _r_( p<sub>1</sub> ), _r_( p<sub>2</sub> ), ... , _r_( p<sub>k</sub> ) be the ranks of _n_'s prime factors.
 Then n maps to the tree with a root and a subtree associated with _r_( p<sub>k</sub> ), for each of its _k_ prime factors.

-The bijection is illustrated for integers 1 to 32.
+The bijection is illustrated below for the integers 1 to 32.

 ![1](https://github.com/PeterCappello/PositiveIntegerToTreeBijection/blob/master/src/images/1.png "Tree corresponding to 1")
 ![2](https://github.com/PeterCappello/PositiveIntegerToTreeBijection/blob/master/src/images/2.png "Tree corresponding to 2")